Ohio Healthcare Administration Certificate Programs

 The career paths you may follow after graduation vary widely, based on where you’re located in Ohio, what type of certificate you have, and how much previous experience you have in the field of healthcare.

 Those who earn a technical certificate or are new to healthcare may get started as patient care representatives.
 This is a great way to learn how to interact with patients, take on common office tasks, and build relationships with healthcare providers.
-In Ohio, patient representatives earn an average of $33,300 per year (Bureau of Labor Statistics, 2017).
-Between 2014 and 2024, job openings for patient representatives may swell 6% (O*Net, 2017).
+In Ohio, patient representatives earn an average of $38,010 per year.

 If you get specialized training with a healthcare informatics certificate program, you could be perfect for a health records technician position.
 This requires an extensive knowledge of healthcare technology and patient privacy laws.
-Ohio medical records technicians claim an average income of $38,400 per year (BLS, 2017).
-You may see a 13% swell in job openings between 2014 and 2024 (O*Net, 2017).
+Ohio medical records technicians claim an average income of $45,690 per year.
+This profession is projected to see a 10% swell in job openings between 2018 and 2028.

 Healthcare management is a growing area of specialty in the medical industry, with many facilities relying on managers to guide them through times of transition and new legislation.
-Demand is expanding rapidly, with an anticipated 17% increase in job openings by the year 2024 (O*Net, 2017).
-On average, medical managers in Ohio earn $96,660 per year (BLS, 2017).
+Demand is expanding rapidly, with an anticipated 14% increase in job openings over the decade leading up to 2028.
+On average, medical managers in Ohio earn $106,670 per year.

 Earning a healthcare administration degree or certificate may put you in a place to pursue exciting healthcare administration jobs in Ohio.